Yarroudh/segment-lidar/paper/paper.md

 1. Cubic Projection:

-In a cubic projection, each face of the cube represents a different view.
+In a cubic projection, each face of the cube represents a different view (\autoref{fig:cubicview}).
 The 3D coordinates (X, Y, Z) are projected onto the 2D coordinates (u, v) on the image plane.

 As shown in Figure 1, for the top face: